ducklang-community/ducklang/README.md

 * **Separation of Concerns**: all code is stand-alone and can be "mixed-in" with existing types, allowing for smaller modules which do one thing and do it well
 * **Uniformity**: emphasis on the object oriented paradigm and uniform whitespace means code is more regular across projects
 * **Error propagation**: Errors are signalled using Result objects as in Rust, but the behaviour is inverted - every error is returned immediately to the caller unless the `?=` operator is used.
 The code expresses optimism, tests express skepticism.
-* **Itemization**: Powerful iterable sequences with offset-ability are truly first-class in the language
+* **Itemization**: Powerful iterable sequences (like Java Streams but with offset-ability) are truly first-class in the language

 ## Roadmap